 MCU is a private, distance education college operating an educational program and receiving federal funds.
-Pursuant with Department of Education requirements for institutions receiving federal funds, MCU is responsible for publishing an annual security report identifying crime statistics when MCU has a "physical campus" and policies as they relate to the safety and reporting of crimes by and for our students.
-Although MCU is a distance education institution, students are required to attend Integrated Assessments which are held at the end of each trimester in April, August and December.
-This report covers Assessments occuring in 2018-2019.
+Pursuant to Department of Education requirements for institutions receiving federal funds, MCU is responsible for publishing an annual security report identifying crime statistics when MCU has a "physical campus" and policies as they relate to the safety and reporting of crimes by and for our students.
+Although MCU is a distance education institution, students are required to attend Integrated Assessments which are held at the end of each trimester in April, August, and December.
+Due to the global pandemic, students completed Assessments virtually in all dates of 2021 and for April of 2022.
+Therefore MCU was only a physical campus for the August 2022 Integrated Assessments and Skill Suites Workshops.